 For Professionals/Parents: To discuss and share resources on safe, healthy, and pleasurable sexual relationships.

-- Create a plan for how you are going to learn the information that you need.
+- Create a plan for how you will learn the information you need.
 Here’s a handout with information (contains graphic content) about how to have a pleasurable and safe sexual relationship.
-Review the resources below that can help you learn about these topics as well.
+Review the resources below that can also help you learn about these topics.

 National Council on Independent Living video series.
 All of these would be helpful in learning about sexual relationships.